 Vulnerabilities & Resilience in Least Developed Countries (LDCs)

-FERDI is developing pioneering research on the analysis of structural vulnerabilities and the measurement of resilience.
-Its central objective is to ensure that vulnerabilities are better taken into account in development policies and financing.
-In particular, Ferdi promotes the establishment of a multidimensional vulnerability index capable of identifying the structural and exogenous factors contributing to countries’ vulnerability.
+FERDI conducts internationally recognised research on structural vulnerabilities and the measurement of resilience.
+Its central objective is to ensure that vulnerabilities are better aken into account in development policies and development finance.
+In particular, it promotes the development of a multidimensional vulnerability index capable of identifying the structural and exogenous factors that make countries vulnerable.

 Objectives